Steven Girvin

-Steven Mark Girvin (born April 5, 1950) is an American physicist who is Sterling Professor and former Eugene Higgins Professor of Physics at Yale University.
+Steven Mark Girvin (born April 5, 1950) is an American physicist who is Sterling Professor of Physics and Professor of Applied Physics at Yale University.
 He is noted for his theoretical work on quantum many body systems such as the fractional quantum Hall effect, and as co-developer of circuit quantum electrodynamics (circuit QED), the application of the ideas of quantum optics to superconducting microwave circuits.
 Circuit QED is now the leading architecture for construction of quantum computers based on superconducting qubits.

 Early life and education

-Steven Girvin was born in Austin, Texas, on April 5, 1950, and attended high school in Brant Lake, New York, graduating with a class of five students.
-Girvin attended Bates College and received a B.S. degree in physics in 1971.
+Steven Mark Girvin was born in Austin, Texas, on April 5, 1950, and attended high school in Brant Lake, New York, graduating with a class of five students.
+Girvin attended Bates College, where he was a Charles M. Dana Scholar and was elected to Phi Beta Kappa, receiving a B.S. degree in physics in 1971.
 He also received an M.S. from the University of Maine in 1973.

-Girvin later completed postgraduate studies at Princeton University, receiving an M.S. in 1974 and an Ph.D. in 1977.
-His doctoral thesis, published in 1976, was entitled Topics in condensed matter physics: the role of exchange in the lithium k edge and the fluorescence spectrum of heavily doped cadmium sulphide.
-His doctoral advisor was John J. Hopfield.
+Girvin later completed postgraduate studies at Princeton University as a National Science Foundation Graduate Fellow, receiving an M.S. in 1974 and a Ph.D. in 1977.
+His doctoral thesis, published in 1976, was entitled Topics in Condensed Matter Physics: The Role of Exchange in the Lithium K Edge and the Fluorescence Spectrum of Heavily Doped Cadmium Sulphide.
+His doctoral advisor was John J. Hopfield, who later received the Nobel Prize in Physics in 2024.

 Career

+Early career

 From 1977 to 1979, Girvin worked as a postdoctoral researcher at both Indiana University Bloomington and Chalmers University of Technology, under the advising of G. D. Mahan.
-Girvin then held a physicist position at the National Bureau of Standards from 1979 to 1987 and a professorship at Indiana University from 1987 to 2001 before joining Yale in 2001.
+Girvin then held a physicist position at the National Bureau of Standards from 1979 to 1987, where he received the Department of Commerce Bronze Medal for Superior Federal Service in 1983.
+He joined the faculty of Indiana University in 1987, where he was named Distinguished Professor in 1992, before moving to Yale in 2001.